serrynaimo/grunt-svgtemplater/README.md

-> Include and combine SVG files into your HTML to reference them as SVG templates
+Include and combine SVG files into your HTML to reference them as SVG templates

+Chris Coyier explains this mechanism nicely on his blog [CSS-Tricks](http://css-tricks.com/svg-tabs-using-svg-shape-template/)

 ## Getting Started